JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 Agent Mesh currently uses custom HTTP/JSON for cross-agent communication.
 [Google's A2A Protocol](https://a2a-protocol.org/) (Agent-to-Agent, Apache 2.0 licensed) provides a **standardized JSON-RPC 2.0 format** for multi-vendor agent interoperability.

-Goose already works with any LLM provider, any MCP, why limit then the cross agent collaboration.
+goose already works with any LLM provider, any MCP, why limit then the cross agent collaboration.

 All agents communicating via A2A standard protocol, security is already embedded on the protocol—no vendor lock-in, no proprietary APIs.